mehulagg/gitlab/doc/administration/gitaly/index.md

 ### Moving beyond NFS

 WARNING:
-From GitLab 13.0, using NFS for Git repositories is deprecated.
-In GitLab 14.0, support for NFS for Git repositories is scheduled to be removed.
-Upgrade to Gitaly Cluster as soon as possible.
+Support for NFS for Git repositories is deprecated and scheduled for removal in GitLab 15.0.

 [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) is not well suited to Git workloads which are CPU and IOPS sensitive.